 A veneer is a porcelain or ceramic shell, which fits over the surface of a tooth like a crown.
 It is mostly used for aesthetic purposes.
-They are used to fix cracked, chipped, discolored or worn down teeth.
+They are used to fix cracked, chipped, discolored, or worn down teeth.
 They are almost impossible to stain and help a person retain whiter teeth and a beautiful smile.
 They are custom-made in order to fit a person's tooth.
-They are made from either composite, porcelain or resin.
-Porcelain veneers have better stain resistant property compared to resin veneers.
+They are made from either composite, porcelain, or resin.
+Porcelain veneers have better stain-resistant properties compared to resin veneers.

 When are veneers used?

 Veneers are used in the following conditions: